assemkdv/java-coursework-fall-2025/lab8/Q2/README.md

 ---

 ## Overview
 This program practices writing and calling methods in Java, specifically focusing on numeric processing and method return values.
-You will create a method named `digiSum` that accepts an integer as a parameter and returns the **sum of all its digits**.
+You will create a method named `digitSum` that accepts an integer as a parameter and returns the **sum of all its digits**.

 The method must work correctly for:
 - **Positive integers**